SEGUC17/git-rekt-se/README.md

     - `DEBUG_MODE`, SET to 1 to enable debugging middlewares.
     - `ADD_DELAY`, SET to 1 to add delay to requests for testing.
     - `BOT_BASE,FB_VERIFY_TOKEN,PAGE_ACCESS_TOKEN,API_AI_TOKEN` Tokens required for our facebook bot.
+5. Add `app/certs` folder, with your private and cert key from letsencrypt.
+6. If you are the testing team please send an email to mohamedelzarei[at]gmail.com for our actual `.env` file and certificates.

 ---

 ## Usage

 Run `npm start` to start in **production** mode, `npm run debug` to run using [nodemon](https://nodemon.io/) in debug mode.

+---

+## Bugs

+If you found a bug, please report it through the issues tab.

 ---